Stability and Robust Regulation of Passive Linear Systems: Introduction

 The paper is organised as follows.
 In Section~\ref{sec:CLsysdefs} we state the main standing assumptions.
 The results on stability of the closed-loop system are presented in Section~\ref{sec:CLstab}.
 In Section~\ref{sec:RORP} we formulate the robust output regulation problem, and the results on construction of robust controllers are presented in Section~\ref{sec:ContrConstructions}.
 In Section~\ref{sec:examples} we illustrate the controller construction for concrete partial differential equations, including two one-dimensional wave equations and a two-dimensional heat equation.
-Appendix~\ref{sec:OpEstimates} collects some operator theoretic results that are used throughout the paper.
+Appendix~\ref{sec:OpEstimates} collects helpful lemmata that are used throughout the paper.